INL/BlackLab/core/src/site/markdown/configuration-files.md

     # [if you want to disable forward index matching, which may be beneficial
     #  if you indexes are small and your query volume is high, set this to 0]
     fiMatchFactor: 900

+    # Enable result sets larger than 2^31?
+    # If you don't need this, you can disable it for slightly better performance.
+    # (defaults to true)
+    enableHugeResultSets: true

 # Options for indexing operations, if enabled